 At the start of a game the four balls are played into court from anywhere along two alternative 'baulk' lines at either end of the court.
 At the start of every turn thereafter the striker's ball is played from where it lies.
 Exceptionally, however, the striker may 'lift' his or her ball and play it from baulk if the peg or any hoop lies in a straight line between it and every other ball.
 And, when the game is played according to Advanced Laws, the incoming player may also play from baulk if the outgoing player has advanced his or her ball beyond a certain hoop.

-A full game typically takes quite a while to complete - 3 hours per game is not uncommon.
+A full 26-point AC game typically takes quite a while to complete - 3 hours per game is not uncommon.
+However, there are also various shortened versions of the AC game which are quite often played:

 See Croquet Explained for a more detailed description of how to play Association Croquet.
 You can also find a discussion of tactics for all levels of player from beginner to expert on the Oxford Croquet website.